loglizzy/roblox-server-scrapper/README.md

 requests
 ```

-## Checking if place exist
+## Roblox/Place status
-I just used http request on the possible game page and verified if the status isn't `404`
+I just used the http request on the roblox link and on the possible game page and checked that the status is not `404`

 ## Servers Pages
 So, when using the game API to get the servers, we can change the number of servers per page, with a maximum of 100, so if we want to get many servers, we will need to use the `nextPageCursor` that will be in the response to the request.